tylerlaberge/Jasper/README.md

 Where TEST_DIRECTORY is the direcotry containing the feature.py files you wish to run.

-The --ansi flag is for coloring purposes if you are on a window machine using a terminal that actually supports ansi escape sequences.
+The --ansi flag is for coloring purposes if you are on a windows machine using a terminal that actually supports ansi escape sequences.

+Level 0 verbosity only shows you the statistics of running your features.

+Level 1 verbosity also shows the descriptions of each feature as well as the descriptions of each scenario.

+Level 2 verbosity also shows the names of each of your steps.
+(These are derived from the function names of your steps)

 #### Example Usage

-With a directory called 'features' containg your feature.py files, if you wish to run the features with verbosity level 2 type the following command in the same directory that the 'features' directory is lcoated in.
+With a directory called 'features' containg your feature.py files, if you wish to run the features with verbosity level 2 type the following command in the same directory that the 'features' directory is located in.

     $ jasper -v2 features